dzackgarza/Notes/Class_Notes/2019/Analysis/Review/Notes.md

 **Definition:**
 A set $S$ is nowhere dense iff the closure of $S$ has empty interior.

+Definition:
+A set is meager if it is a

 **Lemma:**
 The Cantor set is closed with empty interior.